Fore people: Fore warfare

 The Fore had not been exposed to firearms and other advanced weaponry prior to colonial contact and thus resorted to archery-based warfare in the form of open-field fighting and ambushes.
-War was typically initiated after one group, upon determining that war was necessary against another group, exacted a secret raid on the enemy.
+War was typically initiated after one group, upon determining that war was necessary against another group, executed a secret raid on the enemy.
 These raids were normally performed by a small group of skilled warriors, targeting enemy homes, civilians, and gardens.
 After being attacked, groups typically rounded up the able-bodied men amongst them and met the initiating group in the open field for battle.
 Coordination of war location and logistics was typically done through messengers carried by pako, peaceful envoys who went to enemy territory alone and unarmed.
 Pako were typically respected older men or women who were visibly incapable of fighting.
 Often, pako had some sort of tie to both groups, and kept tallies of the deaths on both sides.
 Although the Fore did not have formal written agreements to grant immunity to pako messengers, Fore tribes generally respected them and granted them safe passage in and out of their territories.

 In open-field battles, quarreling sides met on either side of the field, generally after sunrise.
 Intimidation tactics such as profuse chanting, singing, dancing, sudden advancements, and yelling profane insults were commonly used.
 The standard battle formation of a group normally had a defensive front line of men carrying wooden shields to protect themselves and their fellow men from falling arrows.
 Behind them were men armed with bows and arrows.
 Shots would be taken sporadically, as arrows were not made in abundance due to the lack of mass-production techniques in Fore society.
 As a result of this and the capability of fighters to dodge or block incoming arrows, deaths were minimal though common in these battles.
 In the rare occasion that more than a few people died in one battle, the tribe that suffered those deaths would commonly avenge them with ambush attacks on enemy villages.
 In the afternoon, fighting normally ended, to be continued after the following sunrise.
 Fore wars were relatively short, lasting anywhere from a few months to 2–3 years.